 I’d recommend using the DIFF, BASH, FIX, and CSS highlighting above (for red, green, yellow, and blue respectively).

-Either way, the examples above include several shades of the primary syntax highlighting colors, and let you experiment with them in your messages.
+Either way, the examples above include several shades of the primary syntax highlighting colors, and letting you experiment with them in your messages.

 Markdown Text 101: Digging Deeper